sebsciarra/HugoWebsite/content/technical_content/MLE_EM_algorithms/index.md

 \end{spreadlines}
 $$

 Therefore, binomial likelihoods sum to a multiple of $\frac{1}{1+n}$, where the multiple is the number of integration steps.
 The R code block below provides an example where the integral can be shown to be a multiple of the value in Equation \ref{eq:likelihood-proof}.
 In the example, the integral of the likelihood is taken over 100 equally spaced steps.
-Thus, the sum of likelihoods should be $100\frac{1}{1+n} = 9.09$, and this turns out to be true in the code below.
+Thus, the sum of likelihoods should be $100\frac{1}{1+n} = 9.09$, and this turns out to be true in the R code block below (lines <a href="#131">131--136</a>).

 ```r
 num_trials <- 10 #n